What is ABA?

 - A simultaneous parent interview will take place to gather additional information in order to develop as comprehensive a plan as possible.

 - Insurance verification and approval will be sought prior to the start of ongoing services.

 - Once approval is given and the assessment is complete, a kickoff meeting will take place with the entire team, to review the plan and introduce all persons involved.

 - Sessions commence following the initial kickoff with your child’s assigned therapists.
 Your assigned case manager will attend sessions weekly unless otherwise discussed.
 Your case manager is always available via phone or email if not present physically for questions, concerns or comments!

-- Full team meetings will at a minimum occur quarterly to review progress and discuss concerns.
-Team meetings include all therapists, casemmanager, clinical director, and parents.
+- Team meetings will occur on a regular, ongoing basis to ensure optimal progress.
+Team meetings may include therapists, casemmanager, clinical director, and parents.